wjgoarxiv/PaperSumGPT/README.md

 ------------------------------------------------
 ```

 Note that you must put the paper you want to summarize in the current working directory.
-In this README, we will use `chatgpt-a+meta+analysis+after+2.5+months.pdf` as an example.
+For a demonstration, we will use `chatgpt-a+meta+analysis+after+2.5+months.txt` as an example.
 Refer to the `ExampleRun/` folder.
+A `chatgpt-a+meta+analysis+after+2.5+months.txt` file was prepared by just copying the text contents of `chatgpt-a+meta+analysis+after+2.5+months.pdf` and pasting it into a text file.

 Copy that file to the current working directory and run `papersumgpt` again:
 ```bash
 papersumgpt
 ```